NatalieFrecka/legendary-journey/README.md

   ng serve --project="parent-app"
 ```

-Edit lib to your heart's content and it will reload
+Edit lib to your heart's content, and it will reload